nautobot/nautobot/nautobot/docs/user-guide/administration/installation/services.md

 The Celery Beat scheduler enables the periodic execution of and scheduling of background tasks.
 It is required to take advantage of the [job scheduling and approval](../../platform-functionality/jobs/job-scheduling-and-approvals.md) features.

+!!! warning
+    It's important that the [`TIME_ZONE`](../configuration/optional-settings.md#time_zone) setting on your Nautobot servers and Celery Beat server match to prevent scheduled jobs from running in the wrong time zone.

 To establish the `systemd` unit file for the Celery Beat scheduler, copy and paste the following into `/etc/systemd/system/nautobot-scheduler.service`:

 ```ini